 Using the array index as a key can cause issues when items are reordered or removed, leading to DOM inconsistencies and bugs.
 Instead, use unique identifiers, which could be item.id, item.key etc.

-attribute is critical for building efficient, bug-free Vue applications.
+key consistently for any v-for loop or dynamic component.The key attribute is critical for building efficient, bug-free Vue applications.
 Use a unique and stable identifier (like an ID) as a key in lists and dynamic components to:

-isn't just a best practice — it's often essential to getting reactivity right in Vue.
+Proper use of key isn't just a best practice — it's often essential to getting reactivity right in Vue.